montereyharris/azure-content/articles/load-balancer/load-balancer-get-started-internet-arm-ps.md

 - a NAT rule to translate all incoming traffic on port 3441 to port 3389
 - a NAT rule to translate all incoming traffic on port 3442 to port 3389.
-- a load balancer rule to balance all incoming traffic on port 80 to port 80 on the addresses in the back end pool.
 - a probe rule which will check the health status on a page named *HealthProbe.aspx*.
+-a load balancer rule to balance all incoming traffic on port 80 to port 80 on the addresses in the back end pool.
 - a load balancer that uses all the objects above.